-- Build upon an existing base of legal knowledge and skills to succeed in the graduate's chosen career path: - Exercise sound professional judgment and fulfill ethical responsibilities; - Exhibit a high degree of competence in legal analysis, reasoning, research, and writing; - Demonstrate acumen in oral communication in the legal context; - Serve as a leader or contributing team member in professional settings; - Transition readily to law practice or other government, non-profit, or private sector employment; - Leverage a network of professional relationships; and - Appreciate that excellence as a lawyer requires individual, life-long effort.
+- Build upon an existing base of legal knowledge and skills to succeed in the graduate's chosen career path; - Exercise sound professional judgment and fulfill ethical responsibilities; - Exhibit a high degree of competence in legal analysis, reasoning, research, and writing; - Demonstrate acumen in oral communication in the legal context; - Serve as a leader or contributing team member in professional settings; - Transition readily to law practice or other government, non-profit, or private sector employment; - Leverage a network of professional relationships; and - Appreciate that excellence as a lawyer requires individual, life-long effort.

 STATEMENT OF OBJECTIVES FOR THE IU MCKINNEY MASTERS OF LAW (LL.M.)
+PROGRAM

-PROGRAM to provide a focused curriculum for legal scholars who are interested in advancing their knowledge in a specific area of law in order to prepare for the S.J.D./ Ph.D. in law and an academic career.
+- to give currently practicing U.S. lawyers a place to hone their skills and deepen their knowledge base on a specific subject - to help licensed lawyers from other countries get to know American law - to provide a focused curriculum for legal scholars who are interested in advancing their knowledge in a specific area of law in order to prepare for the S.J.D./ Ph.D. in law and an academic career.